 - We are not able to meet the demand in our current facilities

 - To adequately serve our Catholic community, we need 8 to 12 new classrooms

 Following this analysis Preschool became a central component of the Vision 2030 campaign with an investment goal of $2.5M to $3M in infrastructure for Preschool.
-Since that time LCSS has quietly been raising capital to make this a reality, and in July of 2019, Franciscan Health and the Sisters of St. Francis donated a 10,000 square foot building worth nearly $1 Million to be used for a new Preschool facility.
-Since that time LCSS has been raising capital and planning for the opening of the new facility in the fall of 2020.
+Since that time LCSS quietly raised capital to make this a reality.
+In July of 2019, Franciscan Health and the Sisters of St. Francis donated a 10,000 square foot building worth nearly $1 Million to be used for a new Preschool facility.
+LCSS combined this generous donation with funds that had been raised from alumni and friends of the school system to renovate the building and open the school in August of 2020.